Tszhim/IntermediatePythonProjs/README.md

 # IntermediatePythonProjs
-Python scripts and projects I made to learn more intermediate Python.
+Scripts and projects I made to learn more intermediate Python.